i11g/Advanced-Programming/README.md

 ## Acknowledgements
 Give credit here.
 - This project was inspired by...
-- This project was based on [this tutorial](https://www.example.com).
+- This project was based on
 - Many thanks to...

 ## Contact
 Created by [](https://) - feel free to contact me!

 ## License
-This project is open source and available under the [...
-License]().
+This project is open source and available under the [MIT License].